stardot/retrosoftware/README.md

 Which is a python solution, that I tried to have a quick go at - https://github.com/stardot/retrosoftware.co.uk/tree/master/python-converter

 The results are workable, but a lot of html/edge cases need weeding out - see the sample output here: https://github.com/stardot/retrosoftware.co.uk/tree/master/python-converter/wiki

+## Github Pages hosting

+Supposing we just want to preserve the content, then maybe the best bet is to get a 'good enough' markdown conversion of each page from the original site before it went offline, and then we can hand tweak each file over time to make them render ok.

+Once that is done (or even while we do it), a simple Jekyll template in this repo would allow the site to be preserved and accessed as a website in its static 'archived' state.